Monastère de Chalais: Location

 The monastery is about 7 km from Voreppe along a winding forest road.

 It is located on a plateau overlooking Voreppe at an altitude of 940 m, which is often snow-covered in winter.

 The monastery is set in a beautiful location in the Chartreuse Mountains.
 It has a cemetery and a Romanesque church.

 Chalais can be reached by foot from Voreppe, to the west, with a climb of about two hours.
 It is connected by a difficult road to the Grande Chartreuse convent.

 The monastery is on a conical hill with a cross on the summit, about a half hour walk away.

 From the summit there is a view of mountains and the whole valley of the Isère river as far as the Rhône.

-The atmosphere of the remote location is peaceful and conducive to meditation.
+Henri Perreyve visited the monastery in 1854 and wrote about it.